pthu/sahd/source/words/paraq.md

 <span dir="rtl">עצם</span>
 (cf. Syntagmatics)
 points to ‘smaller bones, joints’ being meant.
 This fits a use of  <span dir="rtl">פֶּרֶק</span> in later Heb. (see <span dir="rtl">פֶּרֶק</span>: Root and Etymology A.5), to which there are possible parallels in Syriac (cf. ibid., A.7).
-The BH word  <span dir="rtl">מפרקת</span> (q.v.), ‘neck(-bone)’, may also be connected with this, in view of the neck-bone’s composition from several small bones (vertebrae).
+The BHeb. word  <span dir="rtl">מפרקת</span> (q.v.), ‘neck(-bone)’, may also be connected with this, in view of the neck-bone’s composition from several small bones (vertebrae).
 The vocalisation of the Qumran texts being uncertain, it may be better to associate these occurrences with  <span dir="rtl">פֶּרֶק</span> rather than  <span dir="rtl">פָּרָק</span>, in view of the MHeb. vocalisation of a word with a similar meaning.
-One might even consider whether the vocalisation of the BH word should also be reviewed, since the vowels in MT relate to the Qere
+One might even consider whether the vocalisation of the BHeb. word should also be reviewed, since the vowels in MT relate to the Qere
 <span dir="rtl">ומרק</span>.